Skip to content

 New Installerpkg/svc/installer/newcomponent/Installerpkg/cli/setup/

-For a new Provisioner, also add a getting-started guide in docs/src/content/docs/getting-started/.
+For a new Provisioner, also add a distribution guide in docs/src/content/docs/distributions/.
 For a new Installer, also add configuration to pkg/apis/cluster/v1alpha1/.

 Terminal window